 Today, I tried to rip a copy of the 2009 Star Trek DVD so I could watch it using the projector connected to my PC.
 I don't have a DVD player at home since, hey, I can play movies with my computer just fine!
 Or so I thought.
-Apparently, the disc is encumbered with some new copy protection scheme and instead of the movie, all I got was an IO error.

 Seriously, WTF?!
 I can't believe movie companies are actually putting time and money in developing new and insidious ways of intentionally breaking their own products.
 And for what?
 Certainly not to stop piracy.
 Had I just downloaded an illegal copy I'd be watching the movie right now.